pearkes/findi/README.md

 [tyler hall's sosumi](https://github.com/tylerhall/sosumi)

-I will attempt to keep up with Apple's changing API, as it breaks horribly when the modify version numbers.
+I will attempt to keep up with Apple's changing API, as it breaks horribly when they update the app and modify version numbers.
 Fair warning.

 Use
 -------